bradleysundberg/The-Tech-Academy-Basic-C-Sharp-Projects/README.md

 A simple program that practices Boolean logic by comparing values and printing true or false results.

 # CallingMethodsExample
-This project demonstrates how methods are defined and invoked in C#, including passing values to methods and receiving results.
+This project demonstrates how methods are defined and invoked in C#, including how to pass values to methods and receive results.

 # Car Insurance Approval Program
-A basic insurance qualification app that checks a user’s age and driving history to determine whether they qualify for insurance.
+A basic insurance qualification app that checks a user's age and driving history to determine whether they qualify for insurance.

 # CarInsurance
 This project builds on the insurance idea and uses classes to represent insurance data.
 It demonstrates how objects are created and used together.